Lostefra/DocxAnonymizer-core/README.md

 The suffix *core* helps to distinguish it from [DocxAnonymizer-spark](https://github.com/Lostefra/DocxAnonymizer-spark).
 Both software perform the same tasks, but [DocxAnonymizer-core](https://github.com/Lostefra/DocxAnonymizer-core) can work only on a single machine, whereas [DocxAnonymizer-spark](https://github.com/Lostefra/DocxAnonymizer-spark) can work either locally or on a cluster with Apache Spark.

+The default branch *fast* contains the most optimized code.

 ## Workflow

 Given a **complex** and **rich-formatted docx** file, the program extrapolates all the text, it **anonymizes** its content and then it saves a new docx **without altering its original structure and layout**.